Atlantic Health Strategies

 Forget the white paper.
 Here is what AHS clients in Texas, New Jersey, and Arizona are doing in the next 14 days.

-- Pull the EP binder.
-Confirm the risk assessment was updated within the last 24 months (CMS requires at least every two years for non-LTC).
-Add a respiratory EID scenario if it is not there.
+1. Pull the EP binder.
+Confirm the risk assessment was updated within the last 24 months.
+Add a respiratory emerging infectious disease scenario if it is not already there.

-- Inventory PPE against a 30-day isolation scenario.
-N95 or higher respirators, gowns, gloves, and eye protection.
-CDC recommends airborne infection isolation room placement and the use of a gown, gloves, eye protection, and an N95 or higher-level respirator when entering the room of a patient with suspected or confirmed Andes virus.
+2. Inventory PPE against a 30-day isolation scenario.
+In healthcare settings, CDC recommends patient placement in an airborne infection isolation room and the use of a gown, gloves, eye protection, and an N95 or higher-level respirator when entering the patient’s room.
 Most residential SUD facilities do not have a true AIIR.
 Identify your closest hospital partner now, not at 2 a.m.

-- Confirm vendor redundancy on oxygen, pharmaceuticals, and disinfectants.
+4. Confirm vendor redundancy on oxygen, pharmaceuticals, and disinfectants.
 Get a second supplier on paper.
-The 2020 supply shock should still be muscle memory.
+The 2020 supply shock should still be muscle memory for anyone who ran a facility through the FDA and DEA emergency-use maze.

-- Run a 60-minute tabletop with clinical leadership.
-Scenario: a Level 3.5 patient develops fever and respiratory distress on day 12 of treatment, reports a recent international trip on a re-screen.
+5. Run a 60-minute tabletop with clinical leadership.
+Scenario: a patient in a residential level of care develops fever and respiratory distress on day 12 of treatment, then reports a recent international trip on a re-screen.
 Who gets called, in what order, in what minutes.
 Document it.

-- Tighten your communication plan.
-Name the specific county health department contact, your medical director’s after-hours number, and the protocol for notifying families under 42 CFR Part 2 constraints.
+6. Tighten your communication plan.
+Name the specific county health department contact, your medical director’s after-hours number, and the protocol for notifying families under SAMHSA’s 42 CFR Part 2 constraints.

-Three deaths in 30 days, eight cases across multiple countries, and a public health system that mostly worked.
+Thirteen cases, three deaths across multiple countries, and a public health system that mostly worked.
 That is the lesson of the Hondius.
 Operators who treat low-probability respiratory events as drills rather than abstractions are the ones who do not improvise during the next one.

 Frequently asked questions